Skip to content

 Zero Overhead When Disabled

-Goal: When num_retries=0, retry logic should have zero performance impact.
+Goal: When retry features are not used, retry logic should have zero performance impact.

 Implementation: